zriyansh/signoz.io/docs/logs-pipelines/guides/trace.md

 </figure>
 <br/>

 Wait for a few minutes to let the pipelines deploy and for the latest batches of logs to get pre-processed and stored in the database.
-Then you can head over to the logs explorer to verify that your logs are getting pre-processed as expected.
+Then you can head over to the logs explorer to verify that trace fields (trace_id, span_id and trace_flags) are being populated in your logs as expected.